Chart Color Schemes

 Greenacres lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch validations, as of Nov 2025, Greenacres' estimated population is around 3,751.
-This reflects a growth of 395 people since the 2021 Census, which reported a population of 3,356.
-The increase was inferred from AreaSearch's resident population estimate of 3,576 in Jun 2024 and additional validated new addresses since the Census date.
-This results in a density ratio of 3,410 persons per square kilometer, placing Greenacres in the upper quartile nationally according to AreaSearch assessments.
-The area's growth rate of 11.8% since the 2021 Census exceeded both state (8.7%) and metropolitan averages, marking it as a regional growth leader.
-Overseas migration contributed approximately 74.0% of overall population gains in recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Greenacres' population is estimated at around 3,752 as of Feb 2026.
+This reflects an increase of 396 people (11.8%) since the 2021 Census, which reported a population of 3,356 people.
+The change is inferred from the resident population of 3,576, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 13 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,410 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 11.8% growth since the 2021 census exceeded the state (9.0%), along with the Greater Adelaide, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 74.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted with adjustments made using weighted aggregation methods from LGA to SA2 levels.
-Considering projected demographic shifts, Greenacres is expected to grow by approximately 365 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of about 4.4% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering the projected demographic shifts, a population increase just below the median of statistical areas analysed by AreaSearch is expected, with the suburb expected to grow by 368 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 4.4% in total over the 17 years.

 Frequently Asked Questions - Population